-4. Availability of your Loved Ones, Dream Venue/ or Wedding Vendors
+4. Availability of Your Loved Ones, Your Dream Venue/ or Must-Have Wedding Vendors

 The availability of your most-wanted vendors and most important guests play a key role in the date you choose to get married.
 What would you do if you’ve fixed a date and later found out that your parents are not available or your must-have photographer or reception venue/ church is fully booked for that day?

 Your perfect wedding date will depend on when your most important guests, the ceremony venue (church/ other), your preferred reception venue and vendors are available.
 You need to contact each one of them to find out if they are available on that date.
 If they have other things pre-scheduled for that date, you’ll have to change your date to when all of them are available – unless you don’t mind not having them.